 1. Mt.
 Everest (8,848m/29,030 ft)

-The highest peak in the world, Everest is the biggest that you can dream of.
-Like with tackling any personal milestone, climbing Everest requires immense perseverance, determination, and a good deal of faith.
-The amount of planning that goes into your Everest expedition is immense.
-But another important aspect of peak climbing is getting to know the mountain.
-Here are some of the most interesting facts about Mt.
+Everest, the highest peak in the world, is the ultimate dream for many climbers.
+Achieving this personal milestone requires immense perseverance, determination, and a good deal of planning.
+Knowing the mountain is also a crucial aspect of peak climbing.
+Here are some interesting facts about Mt.
 Everest:

-- Mt.
-Everest, named after George Everest (who didn’t actually measure Everest, he was simply a reputed surveyor) is actually called “Sagarmatha” in Nepali, and “Chomolungma” in Tibetan.
+• Named after George Everest, Mt.
+Everest is actually called “Sagarmatha” in Nepali and “Chomolungma” in Tibetan.

-- Mt.
-Everest was once covered by the Ocean.
-If we go by undersea measurements, the tallest mountain in the world is Hawaiis’ Mauna Kea which is 10,211 meters (33,500 ft.) from base to summit.
+• Once covered by the ocean, the tallest mountain in the world based on undersea measurements is Hawaiis’ Mauna Kea, which is 10,211 meters (33,500 ft.) from base to summit.

-- The south face of Everest, accessible from Nepal, is the easier ascent route.
-It opened for climbers after the Chinese Cultural Revolution in 1966 made the Tibetan side inaccessible for foreign climbers.
+• The south face of Everest, accessible from Nepal, is the easier ascent route.
+It opened for climbers after the Chinese Cultural Revolution in 1966 made the Tibetan side inaccessible to foreign climbers.

-If you want to challenge yourself by climbing Everest then there are many more facts about Mt.
-Everest that will interest you!
+If you’re planning to climb Everest, there are many more fascinating facts about Mt.
+Everest that will interest and inspire you!

 2. K2 (8,610 m/ 28,250 ft)

-- Until very recently, K2 was the only mountain without a winter ascent.
-However, Nimsdai and his team of 10 successfully completed a winter ascent during his 14 peaks journey.
+• Until recently, K2 was the only mountain without a winter ascent.
+However, during Nimsdai’s journey to climb the 14 peaks, his team of 10 successfully completed a winter ascent of K2.

-- K2 is a part of the seven 2nd summits, contributing to the theory that it is tougher to climb the second-highest peak of each continent than the highest.
+• K2 is one of the seven 2nd summits, which contributes to the theory that it is tougher to climb the second-highest peak of each continent than the highest.

 3. Kanchenjunga (8,586m/28,169 ft)